Compare two cars

 Verdict

 Toyota appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Legacy offers slightly better overall protection and takes the lead.
-From there things take a different direction, with Toyota offering somewhat better performance, just enough to call it quicker.
-To make things even better, it consumps less fuel!
-I believe that, when we take all into account, we have only one winner here - the Toyota.
+When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
+Avensis still consumps less fuel, which needs to be taken into consideration.
+No mistake, whatever you decide here, but I'd still go for the Toyota.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among thousands of similar, yet so different vehicles.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among more than 12.000 different ones in our database.

 Check a car by its VIN number